-Jogging is a very popular form of keep fit.
+Jogging is a very popular form of keep fit, but I wouldn’t advise jogging everyday.
 The main advantage of jogging is its intensity.
 It promotes fitness quickly and efficiently and burns more calories than other activities, making it attractive to people who want to control their weight.

 It’s because of its intensity that jogging releases endorphins, creating the jogger’s high that some describe as an ‘energy buzz.’
 Like aerobic exercise this can be a good natural antidepressant and is known to lift your mood.